Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 You think about that statement.

-Yeah, I think that's a really good way to start off and a lot of people look at technology as something that's neutral, but there's a specific quote by clue and I think and it's called the medium is the.
+Yeah, I think that's a really good way to start off and a lot of people look at technology as something that's neutral, but there's a specific quote by McLuhan I think and it's called the medium is the.

 Message.